The body produces around 1.5 litres of saliva every day and it plays a vital role in lubricating food, digestion and protecting the oral environment.

 - Bicarbonate – present at a higher concentration than in plasma to maintain an alkaline environment

-- Bacteriostats – chemicals that prevent the multiplication of bacteria
+- Bacteriostats – chemicals that prevent the multiplication of bacteria.
+These include lysozymes, lactoferrin, immunoglobulin A as well as salivary lactoperoxidase.

 Each of the glands produces a slightly different secretion.
 The parotid glands produce serous saliva: a watery secretion that is rich in enzymes.
 The secretion from the sub-lingual glands is known as mucous saliva; a viscous secretion containing no enzymes and large amounts of mucus.
-Finally the sub-maxillary glands produce a mixed secretion, that is both serous and mucous.
+Finally, the sub-mandibular glands produce a mixed secretion, that is both serous and mucous.

 Further information on the anatomy of these glands can be found here.